Jiri-Kremser/web/content/post/ipam-for-capv.md

 ### Architecture

 For better visualisation of the problem, check the following diagram of our overall platform.
+The important part is the dedicated management cluster (MC) and CAPI controllers (the turtles) that can talk to vSphere and can create 1 to n Workload clusters (WCs), the rest is off-topic.

-{{< figure src="/ipam-for-capv/platform.png" >}}
+{{< figure src="/ipam-for-capv/platform-t.png" >}}

 ## Part 1 - Service Load Balancer